The 17 Best Things to do in Denali National Park

 3. Hike in the Park!

 This is my personal pick for the best thing to do in Denali National Park, and it’s where my real expertise lie.
 I’ve been hiking my whole life, and have hiked hundreds of miles in and around Denali National Park.
-In fact, I love it so much that I started a company for it!
+In fact, I love it so much that I started a company doing it!

 Despite this, I’m aware that hiking is a bit of a controversial topic.
-You either love it, or you hate it.
+You either love it or hate it.
 A hatred for hiking is understandable, but I would urge you to stick around for this section.
 Remember when I said I’d tell you a better alternative to the Tundra Wilderness Tour?
 Well, it’s here that I’ll reveal my secret.

 A happy guy who just learned some interesting things on a Denali hiking tour